bat-sheva/Conformal-Learning/README.md

 ### Contents
-•	conformal_learning/ : Python package implementing our methods and some alternative benchmarks.\
+•	`conformal_learning/` : Python package implementing our methods and some alternative benchmarks.\
-•	examples/ : Notebooks that visualize the synthetic and credit data experiments with one seed only.\
+•	`examples/` : Jupyter notebooks to carry out a single instance of the numerical experiments and visualize the results.\
-•	experiments/ : Three directories containing the code for conducting the experiments with CIFAR-10, credit card and the synthetic data.\
+•	`experiments/` : Three sub-directories containing the code for conducting the experiments with CIFAR-10, credit card and the synthetic data.\
-For credit and synthetic data run 'main' file in order to run experiments and reproduce results from the paper.
+For credit and synthetic data run 'main' file in order to run all experiments in parallel on a computing cluster and reproduce results from the paper.
 'Run_all' and 'submit' files run the main file with different seeds (and also varying parameters for the synthetic data) on the clusters.
 'Show_results' notebook visualizes the results achieved in these experiments and create the figures presented in the paper.

 ### Prerequisites
 Python package dependencies: